Raccoon Removal

 Thumping, rustling, and scratching sounds coming from the attic are clear indications of animal infestations.
 Raccoons are especially playful and like to tumble about, making loud noises that disturb residents.
 Young raccoons also like to chatter and chirp when calling for their mothers.
 Additionally, while raccoons generally dispose of waste away from nesting sites, they may let their droppings and urine collect in attics.
 The overwhelmingly foul smell quickly permeates houses.

-Raccoon under the Deck
+Raccoon Under the House

 Raccoons in Backyard